About Signing Time Products

 Practice Time 123s

 In Practice Time 123s, Rachel teaches you how to count to 20 in American Sign Language.
 Using clear, simple instruction, Rachel demonstrates each sign, and then sums up all of the letters in the Counting Song.
 Once you’ve mastered the numbers 1 to 20, Rachel leads you through a series of interactive counting exercises.
 Rachel will sign a number and ask you to tell her which object shows the correct number.
 Not only will you get to practice reading the numbers being signed to you but you get to practice your counting skills.

 Next, Rachel will show you a group of objects and asks you to show her the sign for the number of objects you see on the screen.
 Then she signs the correct answer so you’ll know if you got it right.
-Each practice segment is randomized so that each time you view the DVD it will be different from the last.
+Each practice segment is randomized so that each time you view the video it will be different from the last.